IuliiaKonovalova/school_app/README.md

   ![New applications page](documentation/features/new_applications_page/new_applications_data.png)

-Underneath the table, there is navigation buttons.
-If the user wants to see the next page of the applications, he/she can click on the "Next" button.
+Underneath the table, there are navigation buttons.
+If the user wants to see the next page of the application, he/she can click on the "Next" button.
 If the user wants to see the previous page of the applications, he/she can click on the "Previous" button.

   ![New applications page](documentation/features/new_applications_page/page_navigation1.png)
   ![New applications page](documentation/features/new_applications_page/page_navigation2.png)